Join our team at Overton Park Conservancy!

 - Assures the accuracy of all donor records; is proficient with donor software

-- Sends out acknowledgement letters/receipting and benefit fulfillment
+- Oversees production of acknowledgement letters/receipting and benefit fulfillment

-- Prepares and delivers presentations, speeches and proposals as needed
+- Prepares and delivers presentations and proposals as needed

-- Works in partnership with OPC staff to ensure development cultivation is a priority in OPC’s messaging and activities
+- Works in partnership with Conservancy staff to ensure development cultivation is a priority in the Conservancy’s messaging and activities

 - Facilitates board development activities by identifying board roles in fundraising, coordinating board development activities and assisting with training board members

-- Demonstrated excellence in organizational, managerial, and communication skills
+- Demonstrated excellence in organizational, leadership, and communication skills

-- Demonstrated comprehensive management skills, including but not limited to short and long-term planning, evaluation, directing and motivating staff, verbal and written communication skills, and governance.
+- Demonstrated comprehensive management skills, including but not limited to short and long-term planning, evaluation, directing and motivating staff, verbal and written communication skills, and nonprofit governance

 - Proven ability to manage relationships, meet goals, and articulate marketing message